darioizzo/audi/doc/sphinx/py_gdual.rst

  * :py:class:`gdual_double`: basic type for computing on real numbers
  * :py:class:`gdual_vdouble`: basic type for computing on vectors of real numbers
- * :py:class:`gdual_real128`: basic type for computing on real numbers with quadruple precision

 -----------------------------------------------------------